pmjdebruijn/ShuttlePRO/README.md

 The sources of this program can be found on [Github][agraef/ShuttlePRO].
 This is a fork of Eric Messick's [original version][nanosyzygy/ShuttlePRO] which doesn't seem to be maintained any longer.

-Eric Messick wrote the original ShuttlePRO version in 2013, based on earlier code by Trammell Hudson (<hudson@osresearch.net>) and Arendt David (<admin@prnet.org>).
+Eric Messick wrote the original ShuttlePRO version in 2013, based on earlier code by Trammell Hudson and Arendt David.
 The present version, by Albert Graef, offers some bug fixes and improvements, such as additional command line options, automatic detection of Shuttle devices, and, most notably, Jack MIDI support.

 Eric's original README along with some accompanying files can still be found in the attic subdirectory in the sources.
 You might want to consult these in order to get the program to work on older Linux systems.